oro13/soil-health-prediction/README.md

 <img alt='configuring the HTS-XT' src='img/ir_device_workflow.png' width='50%' height='50%'>

-The data includes scannings from a variety of infrared methods (LIST).
-Different tools are suitable for different ranges in the infrared spectrum.
-Considering which tool to use to measure the soil impacts which particles they are able to perceive.
+The data includes scannings from a variety of infrared methods.
+Different tools are better at perceiving specific ranges in the infrared spectrum.
+Running a predictive model on the various tools helped decipher which particles it was better at perceiving.

 For soil nutrient molecules near the soil surface, all the infrared tools performed decently.
 For aspects of the soil harder to depict physically, such as soil eletrical capacitance due to insoluable salt buildup (CONFIRM), certain tools perform better than others.

 A research paper considers this more closely: